Therawaji/2023-COMP90024-A2-Group56/README.md

 ![Untitled-导出](https://github.com/Therawaji/2023-COMP90024-A2-Group56/assets/82218221/3178b19d-d4f4-416c-9b58-5c8eb9938fca)

 # Main Findings
-our analysis of sports-related tweets and additional relevant data reveals significant insights into the social and cultural dimensions of sports in Australia.
+Our analysis of sports-related tweets and additional relevant data reveals significant insights into the social and cultural dimensions of sports in Australia.
 Events such as the Australian Football League are particularly popular, suggesting they bring considerable value in terms of participation and discussion.

 Furthermore, the findings suggest that cities with more prosperous economies tend to prioritize sports, with corresponding increases in sports-related tweets.
 This suggests a positive relationship between economic prosperity and sports engagement.
 However, discrepancies exist between the types of sports facilities available and the sports preferences of residents in certain cities, indicating areas for potential improvement in resource allocation.